pmario71/DesktopSearch-new/DesktopSearch.PS/Docs/Get-TikaExtractRaw.md

 ## SYNTAX

 ```
-Get-TikaExtractRaw [-File] <String[]> [<CommonParameters>]
+Get-TikaExtractRaw [-File] <String[]>
 ```

 ## DESCRIPTION
 Streams the content of the file to a running Tika server.
 The extracted meta data and file content is returned as string which contains native json output.

 ## EXAMPLES